grizzie17/Rollator-Vision/README.md

 ### So for our purposes ###

+> Connect your powersupply (battery) to the VIN and GND.
+Connect your multimeter to GND and EN pins to correctly measure and adjust the cutoff voltage.

 LiPo VIN cutoff should be 7.0V and the fully charged battery pack should be 8.4V.

 EN = 8.4V * 0.7V / 7.0V
 EN = 0.87

-Li-Ion VIN cutoff should be 5.8V and the fully charged battery pack should be 8.28V.
+Li-Ion VIN cutoff should be 5.8V and the fully charged battery pack should be 8.3V.

-EN = 8.28V * 0.7V / 5.8V
+EN = 8.3V * 0.7V / 5.8V
 EN = 1.0017